Jaime Jackson

-Jaime Jackson (born 1947) is a former farrier, horse hoof care lecturer, author, and researcher of the wild, free roaming horses in the U.S. Great Basin.
-He is best known for the practice of natural hoof care first written about in The Natural Horse: Lessons from the Wild (1992).
-His later work "Paddock Paradise: A Guide to Natural Horse Boarding" became a foundation for the alternative boarding system also known as Track System.
-Jackson's work focuses around Four Pillars of Natural Horse Care.
+Jaime Jackson (born 1947) is a former farrier and author of many books focused around natural horse care and natural hoof care as well as other non-fiction books.
+He is best known for his research of the wild, free-roaming horses in the U.S. Great Basin in 1982-86.
+His first book on horses The Natural Horse: Lessons from the Wild (1992) describes what we know today as the wild horse model.
+Based on research and findings of the U.S. wild horse populations at Litchfield BLM Corrals the Natural Trim Method was developed.
+His greatest innovation Paddock Paradise natural boarding system is revolutionising horse management around the world.
+Published in 2005, "Paddock Paradise: A Guide to Natural Horse Boarding" became a foundation for the alternative boarding system also known as Track System.

 Career

 The Natural Horse was based upon Jackson's studies from 1982 until 1986 of the Mustang in its natural environment in the Great Basin of the western United States.
 Jackson discovered that not only did wild horses live longer than domestic horses, but they also suffered none of the hoof maladies that plague those kept in 'captivity', notably navicular syndrome and laminitis.
 Following his research, he began experimenting on the hooves of domestic horses to find an effective way to trim their feet and allow them to remain barefoot and strong.
 In 1990 he stopped all shoeing of horses and instead began to advocate for the wild-horse trim.
 He believed that even horses with severe hoof conditions deemed incurable by veterinarians and farriers could, over time, be restored to good health through barefoot trimming and natural horse care (i.e., naturalization of the diet and boarding situation).

 In the early 2000s, Jackson created the American Association of Natural Hoof Care Practitioners (AANHCP), a non-profit organization devoted to education, training and certification of the natural hoof care practitioner.
 Since then, the organization has expanded its scope and has changed its name to the Association for the Advancement of Natural Horse Care Practices.
 Jackson is its executive director.

 In 2009 Jamie Jackson established another organisation called Institute for the Study of Natural Horse Care Practices known as ISNHCP.
 The organisation aims to provide education on genuine Natural Hoof Care based on the Wild Horse Model.

 The guiding principles to Natural Hoof Care, according to Jackson, are: